Rattan shield: Use

-Naval Infantry trained in the use of the Rattan shield and Swords (Tengpaiying) 藤牌营 were used by Qing forces against Russian forces in the siege of Albazin in the 1680s.
-These specialists did not suffer a single casualty when they defeated and cut down Russian forces traveling by raft, only using the rattan shields and swords while fighting naked.

-Thereupon [Marquis Lin] ordered all our marines to take off their clothes and jump into the water.
+Naval Infantry trained in the use of the rattan shield and swords (tengpaiying) were used by Qing forces against Russian forces in the siege of Albazin in the 1680s.
+These specialists did not suffer a single casualty when they defeated and cut down Russian forces traveling by raft, only using the rattan shields and swords while fighting naked.Thereupon [Marquis Lin] ordered all our marines to take off their clothes and jump into the water.
 Each wore a rattan shield on his head and held a huge sword in his hand.
 Thus they swam forward.
 The Russians were so frightened that they all shouted: 'Behold, the big-capped Tartars!'
 Since our marines were in the water, they could not use their firearms.
 Our sailors wore rattan shields to protect their heads so that enemy bullets and arrows could not pierce them.
 Our marines used long swords to cut the enemy's ankles.
 The Russians fell into the river, most of them either killed or wounded.
 The rest fled and escaped.
-[Lin] Hsing-chu had not lost a single marine when he returned to take part in besieging the city.

-The above text was written by Yang Hai-Chai who was related to Marquis Lin, a participant in the war.
+[Lin] Hsing-chu had not lost a single marine when he returned to take part in besieging the city.The above text was written by Yang Hai-Chai who was related to Marquis Lin, a participant in the war.

+The rattan shield is still popular in many types of Southern Kung Fu, such as Hung Gar.
+The rattan shield can also be seen as a tradition and culture of the Han in Taiwan, seen in cultural and religious martial arts, dances and rituals.